iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 > It's a weather alert app.
 I'm getting constant weather alerts during a pandemic lockdown<br> :date: __2020-03-29 17:05:00__

 > When I click on "Alerts," I get a message saying that I have to enable them in the app settings.
 But when I get into the settings, I can't find anything that does that.<br> :date: __2020-03-21 20:10:32__

-> Ever since the update I haven't been getting the Red Flag warnings for Alameda County during the week the fire danger was so high that PG&E was shutting off power.
-The previous version worked better.<br> :date: __2019-10-13 08:02:03__

 > App does not give alerts.
 At one time it worked.<br> :date: __2019-06-18 03:25:56__